 Submit an Application for Admission form.
 You can do this online or request a paper copy.
 The application must be accompanied by a non-refundable application fee and birth certificate.
-International students should submit the International Student Application for Admission form found in the international admissions section.
+International students should submit the International Student Application for Admission form found in the international admissions section of the website.